A beginner’s guide to blogging for business

-There’s no way around it.
-Blogging has a well-earned place in digital marketing strategy, whether you’re a startup, an established business or a freelancer.
-It’s one of the most effective ways to grab the attention of potential customers and to build credibility for your brand.
-In fact, businesses that blog see 126% more growth per month in terms of leads than those that don’t blog.
+Blogging has a well-earned place in digital marketing strategy.
+Whether you’re a startup, an established business or a freelancer, it’s one of the most effective ways to grab the attention of potential customers and to build credibility for your brand.
+In fact, businesses that blog see 126% more average monthly lead growth than those that don’t blog.

 - What a CMS is and which one to use